Humi-HR/partners-api/v1/webhooks/employees/created.md

 # Employee Created Webhook

-The EmployeeCreated webhook is triggered anytime a new employee is created in the system.
+The Employee Created webhook is triggered anytime a new employee is created in the system.

 **Method** : `POST`